vukbgit/PHPCraft-architecture/walkthrough.md

 RewriteRule ^(.*)$ public/application-name/procedures/index.php [NC]
 ```
 #### Application-root inside a webspace subfolder
-If the __application root__ is NOT into the top level folder of the domain web space it is necessary to use the full URLs, so rows number 4 and 8 must be changed:
+If the __application-root__ is NOT into the top level folder of the domain web space it is necessary to use the full URLs, so rows number 4 and 8 must be changed:
 ```
 [...]
 RewriteRule ^$ http://your-domain.tld/path-to-application-root/default-application-subject [R,L]